Streets Of Avalon To Chase Spring Riches

 Victorian trainer had been planning a winter excursion to Brisbane for his stable star .

-Nichols had earmarked the Group One (1400m) at in June as an ideal target for Streets Of Avalon after the gelding was unplaced in at last month.
+Nichols had earmarked the Group One Handicap (1400m) at Eagle Farm in June as an ideal target for Streets Of Avalon after the gelding was unplaced in the All-Star Mile at Caulfield last month.

-Instead Nichols will keep Streets Of Avalon in Melbourne and start him off in the Group Three Bletchingly Stakes (1200m) at Caulfield in late July.
+Instead Nichols will keep Streets Of Avalon in Melbourne and start him off in the Group Three (1200m) at Caulfield in late July.

-“We got messed around with the Brisbane carnival,” Nichols said.
+“We got messed around with the Brisbane ,” Nichols said.

 “It was off, then it’s on again and then we didn’t know whether Victorian horses could go there.